clusterducks/clusterator/README.md

-# linode-advizex tools
+# Clusterator tools

-Tools used by AdvizeX to provision on Linode
+Tools used to build and run Clusterator

 ## Hacking on the tools